Vaseline for Lice: Does it Work?

 Researchers tested Vaseline (a brand of Petroleum Jelly) alongside 5 other home remedies for effectiveness against head lice, here’s how it did.

 In the study, Petroleum Jelly killed about 62% of head lice.
 It outperformed many other home remedies such as mayonnaise, olive oil, butter, and vinegar.
 It also beat the most popular over the counter treatments.
-But still, 62% isn’t an impressive number, especially with all of the downsides of Vaseline.
+But still, 62% isn’t an impressive number, especially with all of the downsides of Vaseline, which I will talk about in this article.

 Should You Use Vaseline as a Lice Treatment?